Banus/Textflow/README.md

 @inproceedings{karimi2021Textflow,
-  title={Textflow: Screenless Access to Non-Visual Smart Messaging}, author={Karimi, Pegah and Plebani, Emanuele and Bolchini, Davide}, booktitle={Proceedings of the 26th International Conference on Intelligent User Interfaces}, year={2021}
+  title={Textflow: Screenless Access to Non-Visual Smart Messaging}, author={Karimi, Pegah and Plebani, Emanuele and Bolchini, Davide}, affiliation={Indiana University-Purdue University Indianapolis}
+  booktitle={Proceedings of the 26th International Conference on Intelligent User Interfaces}, year={2021}
 }
 ```

+For more information on the content of this repository, contact the authors:
+Pegah Karimi (pekarimi@iu.edu), Emanuele Plebani (eplebani@iu.edu) and Davide
+Bolchini (dbolchin@iupui.edu).

-# Overview
+## Overview

 ![System diagram](/images/system.png)

 Textflow is a system implemented as an Android application to quickly generate
-messages from a set of selected topics for blind and visual impaired (BVI)
+suggested messages in auditory form (via Text-To-Speech) from a set of selected
+topics for blind and visual impaired (BVI) people.
-people.
-It is based on aural messages to guide the user in the selection of topic and
+The aural messages guide the user in the selection of topic and messages, and a
-messages, and a finger-worn device (TapStrap) connected via Bluetooth for the
+finger-worn device (TapStrap) connected via Bluetooth is used for the selection
-selection itself.
+itself.
 A BVI user is thus able to compose a message without having to take the phone
 in their hand.